w3c/wai-media-guide/transcripts.md

       * [Example with added headings in long presentation transcript](http://www.w3.org/WAI/highlights/200706wcag2pres)

 * **Indicate the speakers for optimum usability** For example:
-   * When there are multiple speakers, use hanging indents to make it easy to skim for a particular speaker.
+   * When there are multiple speakers, you could use hanging indents to make it easy to skim for a particular speaker.
    * When the focus should be on the interviewee's answers and not the interviewer, you could format the interviewer's questions in smaller, lighter text so the interviewee's answers stand out more clearly.

 * **Include timestamps only when useful.** In many cases, including timestamps would be unnecessary clutter.
 If you do include them, they usually don't need to be as granular as the captions, and do not need to include end times.

+* **If starting with captions for video**, review the video and see if there was text visually that wasn't repeated in the captions.
+Add that to your transcript.
+(If you also have the captions for the description of visual information, it should already be in there.)

 {::nomarkdown}
 {% include box.html type="start" title="Example caption file with timestamps (excerpt)" class="" %}